OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/error_handling_intro/screencast/slides.md

   - Where did something go wrong?
   - What exactly went wrong?
   - Sometimes: How can you fix it
-- You might also have got some error messages that were not helpful at all
+- You might also have seen some error messages that were not helpful at all

 <br/>